How to start writing an R package

 • available

-2. Choose a name for your package
+2. Choose a new directory your package

 > library(available)